Matrix Algebras with a Certain Compression Property I: Examples of Idempotent Compressible Algebras

-While $\mc{LR}$-algebras comprise a large collection of algebras that admit the idempotent compression property, they are not the only examples.
-The purpose of \S3 is to expand our library of matrix algebras that admit one or both of the compression properties.
+While $\mc{LR}$-algebras comprise a large collection of idempotent compressible algebras, they are not the only examples.
+The purpose of \S\ref{Section: Examples} is to expand our library of matrix algebras that admit the idempotent compression property.

-We begin with $\S3.1$, which showcases three distinct families of idempotent compressible algebras that occur as subalgebras of $\mm_n$ for each $n\geq 3$.
-The algebras outlined in this section will be important for the classification in \cite{ZCramerCompressibility}.
-In $\S3.2$, we present three additional examples of idempotent compressible algebras that occur uniquely in the setting of $3\times 3$ matrices.
+In $\S\ref{Subsection: Subalgebras of Mn, n>=3}$ we present three distinct families of idempotent compressible algebras that arise as subalgebras of $\mm_n$ for each $n\geq 3$.
+In $\S\ref{Subsection: Subalgebras of M3}$, we highlight three additional examples of idempotent compressible algebras that occur uniquely in the setting of $3\times 3$ matrices.
+The algebras presented in these sections lay the groundwork for the classification of compressible algebras in \cite{ZCramerCompressibility}.

+Note that we do not explicitly prove that the examples considered throughout $\S3$ are in fact, algebras.
+However, each example will be defined as a subspace of $\mm_n$ written in terms of orthogonal projections $Q_1$, $Q_2$, and $Q_3$ that sum to $I$.
+Since such projections necessarily have pairwise orthogonal ranges \cite[Proposition~4.19]{Douglas}, it will follow that these subspaces are multiplicatively closed, and hence algebras.
+For convenience, each example will presented as a collection of block $3\times 3$ matrices written with respect to the orthogonal direct sum decomposition $\cc^n=\ran(Q_1)\oplus\ran(Q_2)\oplus\ran(Q_3)$.

+In the special case that one or more of the projections $Q_1,Q_2,Q_3$ has rank $1$, the following Proposition will be useful in verifying the idempotent compression property for the algebra $\mc{A}$.